JoeDodgson/Readme-Generator/tasklist.md

 Tasks
 DONE -Pseudocode the logic of the functionality
 DONE -Create required files
--npm init
+DONE -npm init
--install the required node modules
+DONE -install the required node modules
--Create a .gitignore and add files and folders which we don't want to upload onto the repo -Write the JS file
+DONE -Create a .gitignore and add files and folders which we don't want to upload onto the repo -Write the JS file
 -Structure JS to move variable declaration to the top -Comment through all the code